aadiiver/Hakons20/README.md

 Tools used: HTML, CSS, PHP,XAMPP, Javascript

+Steps to run:
-1.Install Xampp and complete the installation.
+1.Install Xampp and complete the installation.<br>
 2.Run xampp(mysql & apache)
 3.one localhost and run the program
 4.Enter the username and password